jorshali/personal-blog/_posts/nextjs-and-aws-amplify-host-a-personal-blog-in-under-30-minutes.md

 Setting up subscribers is optional.
 If you aren't ready for that just yet, you can disable subscribers in `src/lib/constants.ts`.
 Simply set `SUBSCRIBE_ENABLED` to `false`.

-You can jump straight to registering a custom domain and connecting it through [Route 53](https://aws.amazon.com/route53/) in AWS.
+You can now register a custom domain and connect it through [Route 53](https://aws.amazon.com/route53/) in AWS.
 That way you can share your new portfolio site with the world.